AggroSec/portfolio-and-writeups/README.md

 Reports are based on real assessments/CTFs but fully sanitized:
 - Company/target identifiers are replaced with redacted text
 - Personal information redacted
-- Original screenshots removed to protect from accidental disclosure Feedback, suggestions, or collaboration ideas welcome!
+- Original screenshots removed to protect from accidental disclosure on reports.
+(CTF/machine writeups should still have them as I will sanitize as I take screenshots)
+Feedback, suggestions, or collaboration ideas welcome!

 ---